GiorgosXou/TUIFIManager/README.md

 ## Usage

-Run `tuify` in your terminal to use it or import it in one of your [Uni-Curses](https://github.com/unicurses/unicurses) project as a component like:
+Run `tuifi` in your terminal to use it or import it in one of your [Uni-Curses](https://github.com/unicurses/unicurses) project as a component like:
 ```
 from TUIFIManager import *
 ```